sat-clique/candy/README.md

 # Candy Kingdom

-**Candy Kingdom** is a growing collection of SAT solvers and tools for structure analysis in SAT problems.
+**Candy Kingdom** is a modular collection of SAT solvers and tools for structure analysis in SAT problems.
 The original **Candy** solver is a branch of the famous SAT solver **[Glucose](http://www.labri.fr/perso/lsimon/glucose/)**.
 Several new approaches (e.g. rsar and rsil-variants) in Candy focus on explicit exploitation of structure analysis in SAT solving.
-Furthermore the core of Glucose has been completely reworked in order to increase *readability* and *maintainability* of the code itself.
-Much work was done for increasing the *independence* and *exchangeability* of components in the core solver.
+The core of Glucose has been completely reworked with a strong focus on the *independence* and *exchangeability* of components in the core solver, while increasing the *readability* and *maintainability* of the code.
 The allocation model of clauses was revisited with a focus on cache efficient *memory management*.
 A new *sonification* module provides *[Ear Candy](https://www.youtube.com/watch?v=iupgZGlzMCQ)*, you can now also listen to solver runs.

 ## Build